 Can one’s name be changed?

-If someone hates their name or part of it, it can be officially changed at the passport office.
+If someone hates their name or part of it, it can be officially changed at the passport office to any name you like.
 Sometimes Russian surnames are derived from unpleasant sounding words or even swear words!
-Women usually get around that problem by adopting a married name, and men sometimes take their wife’s surnames for the same reason… I was once working in the university admissions team, helping applicants to fill in forms, before they go through with entrance exams.
-One of the points on the form was “mother’s maiden name”, and one guy came to me and asked – “Can I put in my father’s maiden name instead?” – “What?!”- “But he is the one who changed his surname”!
+Women usually adopt their husband’s surname when they get married – although I know a lot of women who didn’t (including myself!)
+Or, a husband can adopt his wife’s name, if he wishes to.
+I was once working in Moscow in the university admissions team, helping applicants to fill in forms, before they went through with entrance exams.
+One of the points on the form was “mother’s maiden name”, and one guy came to me and asked – “Can I put in my father’s maiden name instead?” – “What?!”- “But he is the one who changed his surname!”

 Names are a fascinating subject, and we would be happy to tell you more in one of our cultural awareness courses.

 Sincerely yours, Vladilena Anatolyevna